All About Longboard Construction – From A to Z!

 Early Construction & Evolution over Time

-In earlier times longboards were mostly homemade, surprised?
-Yes, people take the wheels from old and outdated roller skates and attach to the board or as a wooden plank.
-Teenagers specifically were a master in creating these boards, but they were really small in size which made it difficult for teenagers to perform their stunts and tricks.
 In the 1970s, longboarding took a drastic turn in terms of construction and as an activity as well.
 It was the time when the urethane wheels appeared and the concept of a good set of wheels for the best board made a debut.
-These wheels were stronger the roller skates wheels and providing strength plus faster speed to longboarders.
+These wheels were stronger than roller skates wheels and provided strength plus faster speed to longboarders.
 Over the period, somewhere in the 1990s, the longboarding tricks were so popular that every teens knew one or two of these awesome tricks .
 So, longboarding became a serious sport with competitions and a mode of transportation.

 A Longboard Construction – Comprehensive Guide

 What are longboards made of?
 There are various components join together to make a single longboard.
 These include deck, bushing or trucks, and wheels.

 1. The Main and Core Component Is A Deck.

-A number of layers of woods that is plys.
+A number of layers of woods that are plys.
 Board’s decks can be a single solid piece of wood, but longboard decks are usually made up of almost up to eleven (11) layers of plywood.
-The thickness of each layer is 2 millimeters.
-People use birch, bamboo, maple or oak wood for decks so that the flexibility is increased.
+The thickness of each layer is 2 millimeters and people are using birch, bamboo, maple or oak wood for decks so that the flexibility is increased.
 Plywood has a clear finish that makes the surface look bright and neat therefore it is a good choice for making decks.
 Unlike normal plywood that comes in 4×8 sheets, it comes in 5×5 foot sheets of a metric thickness.
 It machines beautifully with woodworking tools.

 Constructing a longboard Deck